Skip to main content

-SIP URI Format: Origination URIs must follow the standard SIP URI format:sip:user@host:port orsip:host:port
+SIP URI Format: Origination URIs must follow the standard SIP URI format: sip:user@host:port or sip:host:portExamples: sip:provider@sip.example.com:5060, sip:192.168.1.100:5060

 Attributes

-string (UUID)Unique identifier for the origination URI.
+idstring (UUID)Unique identifier for the origination URI.
 Automatically generated upon creation.

-string (UUID)The trunk identifier that owns this origination URI.
+account_idstringAccount identifier associated with this origination URI.

-booleanWhether the URI is active and can be used for routing calls.
+enabledbooleanWhether the URI is active and can be used for routing calls.
 Default: true.

 Example